citp/privacy-policy-historical/t/ti/tip/tipandtrick.net.md

-> *The following text is extracted and transformed from the tipandtrick.net privacy policy that was archived on 2012-11-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121129125011id_/http%3A//www.tipandtrick.net/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tipandtrick.net privacy policy that was archived on 2013-05-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130530202718id_/http%3A//www.tipandtrick.net/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy « Tip and Trick Tip and Trick
+# Privacy Policy « Tip and Trick

 Thanks for visiting Tip and Trick.
 Your privacy on the Internet is of the utmost importance to us.
 At Tip and Trick, we want to make your experience online satisfying and safe.